antohaut/antohaut/README.md

 - hi, i’m @antohaut
-- i do researches on video games :)
+- i do researches on video games and medievalism :)
 - master degree in french medieval literature, currently doing a master in game design and analysis in communication studies
 - he/him